Onkmr/Public-Trading-Research-Alibek-Abdirov/strategy-research-and-development-case.md

 </details>

-- labeled sample size
-- year coverage
-- match rate / validation outcome

 ## Why the Idea Was Worth Developing

-- manual review showed that the setup had recognizable structure
+Manual review showed that the setup had a recognizable and repeatable structure.
+From a discretionary perspective, the results did not appear fully random, which suggested that the strategy contained enough signal to justify further development.

-- results were not random from a discretionary point of view
-- this justified moving from visual pattern recognition to formal rule design
+This was the point where the work moved from visual pattern recognition to formal rule design, feature extraction, and systematic validation.

 ## Observation
 Market behavior differs across trading sessions.